-The third and final, 07’30” long film is an interview with architectural historian Ugur Tanyeli.
-The film focuses on the theoretical approach of the project, and seeks to establish it as the last meaningful attempt to create a modular Metabolist structure which as an idea garnered the attention of modern architecture in the 70’s.
-You can watch it here.
+The third and final, 07’30” long film is an interview with architectural historian Uğur Tanyeli as he situates this grand project in the episteme of modernist architecture.
+The film focuses on the dichotomies of conservation and capitalistic architectural design in a historic environment and theoretical approach of the project, as Tanyeli seeks to establish it as the last meaningful attempt to create a modular ‘metabolist’ structure, which as an idea garnered the attention of modern architecture in the 70’s.